Partnerships between schools & industry facilitate career-connected learning

-FOR IMMEDIATE RELEASE – October 16, 2017
+FOR IMMEDIATE RELEASE – February 12, 2018

 The Workforce Development Council of Seattle-King County is a workforce grant-making organization that oversees employment-related programs for youth, the adult workforce and employers in King County, with the goal of a strong economy and self-sufficiency for every resident.
-The Workforce Development Council provides the region with talent pipeline studies, research, and partnerships to aid in connecting talent with employers that need it most.
-Learn more: via www.seakingwdc.org or by calling (206) 448-0474
+The Workforce Development Council provides the region with talent pipeline studies, research and partnerships to aid in connecting talent with employers that need it most.
+Learn more: via www.seakingwdc.org or by calling (206) 448-0474.

-Hannah Mello, Strategic Communications Manager
+Hannah Mello, Communications Program Manager

 Workforce Development Council of Seattle-King County

 firstname.lastname@example.org | 206-448-0474 x 3014